DiasPHPora/wp-to-diaspora/README.md

 - Admin notice (success or error) after posting with link to it
 - Possibility of editing post title style ([link]<b>[title]</b>[/link] or similar) [what should be default option?]
 - Show an admin notice if plugin isn't configured
-- Remove data on plugin deactivation / Define default data on activation
 - Possibility of choosing diaspora aspect